open-mmlab/mmocr/docs/model_serving.md

 ## Convert model from MMOCR to TorchServe

-We provide a handy tool to convert any `.pth` models into `.mar` models for TorchServe.
+We provide a handy tool to convert any `.pth` model into `.mar` model for TorchServe.

 ```shell